tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 ### Mutation

 For mutation entity level authentication works similar to queries.
-But since mutation usually involves requests that changes external state you should be careful where do you specify `@protected` directive because marking some nested field as protected doesn't prevent from executing the request to resolve the parent fields.
+But since mutation involves requests that changes external state you should be careful where do you specify `@protected` directive because marking some nested field as protected doesn't prevent from executing the request to resolve the parent fields.
 I.e. following example is problematic:

 ```graphql
 schema